rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-concepts.md

 The *scaling policy*<span style="line-height: 1.6;"> determines what kind of scaling occurs&mdash;up or down&mdash;and when scaling occurs.
 You must define separate polices for scaling up and scaling down.
 You can have multiple scaling policies per scaling group.

 For schedule-based policies, you can use a cron job to configure the schedule.
-At the specified time, Autoscale adds servers or removes them as dictated by the policy.
+At the specified time, Auto Scale adds servers or removes them as dictated by the policy.

 You can also configure the scale-up and scale-down to be a set number,